Updated 3 September 2020

 As an employee, you can only apply to the Australian Securities and Investments Commission (ASIC) to reinstate your employer’s company status if you had already started legal proceedings against them before they were deregistered.

-ASIC has published information on how you could apply to them for reinstatement of a company.
-It is available by clicking here, under the subheading “How to apply for reinstatement as a third party”.
+ASIC has published information on how you could apply to them for reinstatement of a company, under the subheading “How to apply for reinstatement as a third party”.

 Option 2 – Obtain a court order